davesmiths/imagefill/readme.md

 imagefill
 =========

-**A jQuery plugin to help maintain artistic direction over images in responsive layouts**
+**A jQuery plugin to get a bit of artistic direction over images in responsive layouts**
 Created 2013 November 26

 Usage